wessenstam/gts21/cicd/phase3/phase3.rst

    .. figure:: images/2.png

 #.
-Copy the https URL
+Copy the https URL [YOU HAVE US COPY THIS, BUT THE USER IS THEN GOING TO COPY STUFF TO PASTE INTO THE TERMINAL WINDOW.
+SPECIFY COPY TO NOTEPAD OR SIMILAR.]

 #.
-Open a command line or terminal on your laptop or Windows Tools VM and run ``git config --global http.sslVerify false``.
+Open a command line or terminal on your laptop or Windows Tools VM [WHY AREN'T WE USING VSC ANYMORE, IT'S ALREADY OPEN?] and run ``git config --global http.sslVerify false``.
 This step is necessary otherwise git is not willing to clone anything from a Version Control Manager using Self signed certificates.
 In the same command line or terminal session run the following two commands ``git config --global user.name "FIRST_NAME LAST_NAME"`` and ``git config --global user.email "MY_NAME@example.com"`` to set the user's name and email address so all the pushes can be identified.

 #.
 On your laptop or the Windows Tools VM environment open VC, unless already open, and click **File -> New Window**

    .. figure:: images/3.png

 #.
-In the new Window click **View -> Command Palette** and type ``git clone``
+In the new Window click **View -> Command Palette** and type ``git clone`` [AND HIT ENTER, OR CLICK ON IT]

 #.
-Paste the earlier copied URl from Gitea's Repo
+Paste the earlier copied URl from Gitea's Repo [ARE WE CHOOSING CLONE FROM URL OR GITHUB?]

    .. figure:: images/5.png

 #.
 Provide the location where to clone the data in from the Gitea Repo in the next screen (**Select Folder**).
-Create a new folder called **github**, open that folder and click the **Select Repository Location** button.
+Create a new folder called **github** [WE ALREADY HAVE ONE!], open that folder and click the **Select Repository Location** button.
+[YOU CHOOSE THE FOLDER AND CLICK OK AT THE RIGHT END OF SPECIFYING /root/github/]

 #.
 This will clone the repo into our development environment.
 In the bottom right corner you will see a message, *Open*, *Open in New Window*, Click the **Open** button

    .. figure:: images/7.png

+[MINOR - SCREENSHOT DOESN'T EXACTLY MATCH MINE]

+[YOU HAVE TO ENTER YOUR ROOT PASSWORD FOR DOCKER VM]

 #.
 You have your FIESTA_APPLICATION folder on the left side of the screen with no files in there.
 #.
-Click on the **new File** icon (first one next to the name of the folder FIESTA_APPLICATION) and call it README.md
+Click on the **new File** icon (first one next to the name of the folder FIESTA_APPLICATION) [YOU HAVE TO HOVER OVER THE NAME TO SEE THESE OPTIONS] and call it README.md

    .. figure:: images/8.png